michaelbironneau/garbler/README.md

 * .!Bonhomiqvi984-:!
 * ZizqoRuK293?

-Garbler has no external dependencies and is fast enough for bulk use: even using the `Paranoid` preset, Garbler is capable of generating near 100k passwords per second.
+Garbler has no external dependencies and is fast enough for bulk use: even using the `Paranoid` preset, Garbler is capable of generating near 100k passwords per second (Intel core i7 Pro).

 ```
 BenchmarkParanoid	  100000	     22721 ns/op